Plain English Breakdown

 - Increases the annual pesticide registration fee from $140 to $210 per product.

-- Allocates $195 of each fee to a special natural resource account in the Department of Agriculture.
+- Allocates $195 of each new fee to a special natural resource account in the Department of Agriculture.

-- Deposits $15 of each fee into a new pesticide education account for certification programs.
+- Deposits $15 of each new fee into a pesticide education account for certification programs.

 Who It Names or Affects